 Pro Tools Templates and SPAT Revolution Sessions

-Basic music PTXT is a start template using SEND and RETURN to render Stereo, 5.1, Atmos 5.1.4 output formats with Binaural monitoring.
+AVID Pro Tools – Basic Music Local Audio Path is a basic music template using Local Audio Path SEND and RETURN to render Binaural, 5.1, Atmos 7.1.2 output formats with Binaural monitoring.
+It contains 8 Mono and 4 Stereo object tracks.

 For troubleshooting, please review the Appendix B - Troubleshooting